apache/skywalking/docs/en/guides/Java-Plugin-Development-Guide.md

 The config could provide different behaviours based on the configurations.
 SkyWalking plugin mechanism provides the configuration injection and initialization system in the agent core.

-Every plugin could declare more or more classes to represent the config by using `@PluginConfig` annotation.
+Every plugin could declare one or more classes to represent the config by using `@PluginConfig` annotation.
 The agent core could initialize this class' static field though System environments, System properties, and `agent.config` static file.

 The `#root()` method in the `@PluginConfig` annotation requires to declare the root class for the initialization process.